escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   (using the Magnus & Neudecker 1999 definition of the Hessian matrix).
 PyMacLab possesses the added advantage of being equipped with an advanced model file parser module, similar to the one available in `Dynare <http://www.dynare.org>`_, which automates cumbersome and error-prone (log-)linearization by hand.
 PyMacLab is also written entirely in Python, is free and incredibly flexible to use and extend.

+  At this moment, what PyMacLab does not *yet* provide are any methods suitable for pulling in data and estimating deep-structure parameters based on some specific estimation framework, such as Bayesian estimation, Maximum Likelihood, Method of Moments or some Limited Information estimation method.
+  Having said that, especially LI methods should be easy to "bolt onto" the library as it stands right now by experienced Python programmers using up a comparatively little amount of their time.
+In the near future PyMacLab will provide a few estimation methods for users to work with.

 First things first
 ------------------